Dems again block Senate rescue plan; Pelosi unveils $2.5 trillion ‘wish list’

 “The emotions we’ve seen on both sides of the aisle are reflected in homes across America,” Mr. Durbin said.
 “But we are going to solve this problem.”

-As House Speaker Nancy Pelosi unveiled her competing rescue bill on Monday, Republicans reacted with a fury at what they said was a partisan laundry list of proposals not worthy of an emergency economic rescue plan.
+As House Speaker Nancy Pelosi announced her competing rescue bill Monday, Republicans reacted with a fury at what they said was a partisan laundry list of proposals not worthy of an emergency economic rescue plan.

-Sen. Lindsey Graham, South Carolina Republican, also blamed Mrs. Pelosi for distracting the attention of official Washington on President Trump’s impeachment in December and January, when the coronavirus was spreading rapidly in China.
+Sen. Lindsey Graham, South Carolina Republican, also blamed Mrs. Pelosi for distracting the attention of official Washington to President Trump’s impeachment in December and January, when the coronavirus was spreading rapidly in China.
 He reminded the Senate that Mrs. Pelosi delayed sending the articles of impeachment to the Senate for four weeks.

 “As we were dealing with this impeachment garbage, China was on fire,” Mr. Graham said.
 “You’ll hear more about that later in the year.”